 "Since taking Bridget's Unconscious Bias Workshop, I have learned to recognize bias both in myself and in others.
 It has not been easy to uncover your own biases, but it is so necessary.
 And it has taught me tools to use on the job with clients, and in my volunteer work.
 I strive to have more awareness of bias to be a better servant leader and to help advance the industry of real estate".

 --Molly Bruno, Real Estate Agent, eXp Realty, Women's Council of Realtors Eastern Connecticut former President

-So how do you ensure that all of your team members - especially hiring managers and HR staff - do not hold biases against people who don't look like you, have "funny" names on resumes?
+So how do you ensure that all of your team members - especially hiring managers and HR staff - do not hold biases against people who don't look like them or have "funny" names on their resumes?

 Our interactive workshops:

 Uncover those thoughts that individuals didn't know they had in a safe, non-judgmental way.

 Explain micro-aggressions and how they lead to team disconnection and lack of empathy